HurricaneSANS/BrickPlanet/README.md

 List of BrickPlanet .py and javascript codes I have made.

-# Username and ID Scalper
+# Username & ID Scalper

 Gets the username and ID of every user on brick-planet and puts it in the users.tx file.

-# Instilation of USER AND ID SCALP
+# Instilation of U&I Scalper

-1) Download python 3.10 from the microsoft store.
+1) Download "Python 3.10 from the Microsoft Store.
-2) go to the directory where the python script is.
+2) After downloading users.py go to it's directory.
-3) tap the directory and put "cmd"
+3) In the directory put "CMD"
-4) run "pip install BeautifulSoup4" and "pip install requests"
+4) Run "pip install BeautifulSoup4" and "pip install requests"
-5) run "python users.py"
+5) Run "python users.py"
 6) Done!
 Now wait for it to be done!